+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds

+and records.

+Arrange for readily

+available first aid unit

+including an adequate supply

+of sterilized dressing

+materials and appliances

+Provide H&S

+orientation training to all new

+workers to ensure that they are apprised of the basic site

+rules of work at the site,

+personal protective

+protection, and preventing

+injuring to fellow workers;

+• Ensure the visibility

+of workers through their use

+of high visibility vests when

+working in or walking through

+heavy equipment operating

+areas;

+Mark and provide

+sign boards.
+Signage shall be

+in accordance with

+international standards and

+be well known to, and easily understood by workers,

+visitors, and the general

+public as appropriate.

+Disallow worker

+exposure to noise level

+greater than 85 dBA for a

+duration of more than 8 hours

+per day without hearing

+protection.
+The use of

+hearing protection shall be

+enforced actively.

+ultural, and Archaeological Cha · · · · · · · · · · · · · · · · · · · - I I

+Physical and Panchgarh pourashava (as All fossils, coins, Panchgarh Records of Duration of Included

-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Arrange for readily available first aid unit including an adequate supply of sterilized dressing materials and appliances Provide H&S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Mark and provide sign boards.
-Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate.
-Disallow worker exposure to noise level greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
-The use of hearing protection shall be enforced actively. ultural, and Archaeological Cha D Б :: (: Physical and cultural heritage Rangamati Pourashava was established September 1972 The Lake Kaptai passes through the middle of the town.
-The Pourashava becomes flood (flush) affected in most of the year due to rain water from hill Tourism place on Hanging Bridge, Kaptai National Park, Shuvolong Waterfalls and Sajek valley However, construction works will be on existing roads and in built-up areas of Rangamati thus risk for chance finds is low.
-All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
-Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest.
-Stop work immediately to allow further investigation if any finds are suspected.
-Rangamati Pourashava Records of chance finds Duration of repair works Included in O&M cost
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds cultural heritage class A) was established in 1993.
+However, construction works will be on existing roads and in built-up areas of Panchgarh thus risk for chance finds is low. articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government. • Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest. • Stop work immediately to allow further investigation if any finds are suspected. pourashava chance finds repair works in O&M cost

-E. Institutional Capacity Development Program
+C. Institutional Capacity Development Program

-133. The MDSC national and regional environmental specialists are responsible for trainings on environmental awareness and management in accordance with both ADB and government requirements.
+132. The MDSC national and regional environmental specialists are responsible for trainings on environmental awareness and management in accordance with both ADB and government requirements.
 Specific modules customized for the available skill set will be devised after assessing the capabilities of the target participants and the requirements of the project.
 Typical modules would be as follows: (i) sensitization; (ii) introduction to environment and environmental considerations in water supply and wastewater projects; (iii) review of IEEs and integration into the project detailed design; (iv) improved coordination within nodal departments; and (v) monitoring and reporting system.
 The contractors will be required to conduct environmental awareness and orientation of workers prior to deployment to work sites.
 The proposed training project along with the frequency of sessions is presented in Table 12.